Updated cash-back rebates for energy improvements from CORE

 Early literacy storytimes

 Family, friend and neighbor caregivers are invited to share fresh ideas in incorporating early literacy into child care.
 Gain connections with others who can provide support — all while enjoying food, new ideas and special storytimes.
-This is a four-part series; attend one or all of the events on the Mondays of May 20, June 17, July 22, and Aug.
-19. These events all begin at 10:30 a.m. at the Carbondale Library.
+This is a four-part series; the final event is at 10:30 a.m.
+Monday, Aug.
+19, at the Carbondale Library.
 They are part of the Growing Readers Together initiative, and a storytime, snack and craft activity will be provided for the children in attendance.
 As the library will be closed when the events start, use the after-hours entrance to the Calaway Room, located by the parking lot.
 For more information call the library at 970-963-2889.

 Autism Support Group